bverboven/Regira-Codebase/README.md

 ### ProjectFilesProcessor

-A console application to synchronize versions of project (*.cproj) files and push them to a custom NuGet server.
+A console application that takes care of *versioning* the project (*.cproj) files and syncing their *NuGet packages* with a custom NuGet server.

-1. A tree of project dependencies is built
+1. A tree of project dependencies is built in memory
-1. If one of the parent projects has an increased version, the child projects' version will be updated
+1. If a project has a (manually) increased version, all dependent projects will also have their version updated
 3. Then the versions of the NuGet packages are compared with the local projects versions
 4. When needed, the project package is pushed to the NuGet server